Search icon

 • Due to high manufacturing costs, the backbone chassis adds to the price of a car.

-This type of chassis is mostly used while manufacturing racing cars due to the enhanced safety they offer.
+This type of chassis is mostly used while manufacturing racing cars due to the enhanced safety it offers.
 It creates a three-dimensional cage-like structure.
 The entire vehicle is designed around this chassis.
 The frame contains tubular pipes, hence, it is called a tubular chassis.

 • It offers higher rigidity than other frames with similar weight.